-If you ask a Londoner what to do during a London weekend break, they’ll get all excited and write you a lengthy list of all the places you should go and things you should see.
+If you ask a Londoner what to do during a London city break, they’ll get all excited and write you a lengthy list of all the places you should go and things you should see.
 And then argue about the best pubs and where to get “proper” fish and chips.
 We’re rightly proud of our capital city and the fact 20 million of you lovely people choose to visit London each year (just don’t expect us to talk on the Tube).
 So here’s ten things to get you started:

-Buckingham Palace (The Royal family live there), the Tower of London (because it’s soooo old) the Houses of Parliament (and don’t forget Big Ben) St Paul’s Cathedral (still the most famous building) The London Eye and The Shard (you get the best views from here), The Ritz (because you have to have afternoon tea there once in your life), The National Gallery & Tate Modern (art IS life) and The Southbank (as it is just totally cool).
+Buckingham Palace (The Royal family live there), the Tower of London (because it’s soooo old), the Houses of Parliament (and don’t forget Big Ben), St Paul’s Cathedral (still the most famous building), The London Eye and The Shard (you get the best views from here), The Ritz (because you have to have afternoon tea there once in your life), The National Gallery & Tate Modern (art IS life) and The Southbank (as it is just totally cool).
 Let us be your tour guide and you’ll discover below more of the best things to do in London.

 The Old Police Station